SMotlaq/open-watch/open-watch-android-app/README.md

 At the end app sends some config data to the watch such as user's device date & time and user's step-size to calculate distance in km.<br>
 App sends the `System heartbeat` packet to watch every 800ms so that watch verifies the app.<br>
 App sends the `Alarm setting` packet whenever the user sets an alarm.<br>
-Whenever the watch sends 5 signal packets (1000 samples) to the app, the PPG algorithms will filter the signal and calculate HR and SpO2, and then the app will send the `NDK Results` packet to the watch.
+Whenever the watch sends 5 signal packets (1000 samples) to the app, the PPG algorithms will filter the signal and calculate HR and SpO2, and then the app will send the `NDK results` packet to the watch.

 ## Graph